Cormack Teaching Awards

 The Dean of the Faculty of Arts and Social Sciences presents up to four Cormack Teaching Awards annually, one each at the ranks of lecturer (or senior lecturer), assistant professor, associate professor, and full professor.

 Nominations may come from students, colleagues, or chairs and directors.
 Self-nomination is not an option.
 All nominees must be members of FASS.
-Submit nominations to Catherine Murray, Associate Dean, Undergraduate Academic Programs and Enrolment Management, by April 14, 2017 in a format that includes the following information:
+Submit nominations to Catherine Murray, Associate Dean, Undergraduate Academic Programs and Enrolment Management in a format that includes the following information:

 - Name of proposed recipient